Smoothing the Transition

 Source: Chiriboga., D., Ph.D.

-According to the research, a key factor to consider in adapting to CCRC living is how long the resident has lived at the community.
+According to the research, a key factor to consider in adapting to living at a Life Plan Community is how long the resident has lived at the community.
 To illustrate the role of time, the data was compared by compartmentalizing the length of time in the resident’s new home into shorter (under three months) and longer time intervals (under three months or three months or more).
 While most residents were well on their way to feeling integrated within their community, both groups of new and newer residents naturally took some time to acclimate in various ways.
 For instance, about a third of the newest arrivals reported they felt more distant from other people.
 As time passed, however, nearly all reported the opposite.

-Other indications that the perception of well-being improves in residents who had lived in the community for at least 3 months included fewer reports of lack of companionship, fewer reports of feeling left out or isolated, fewer reports of not meeting new friends or rarely interacting with neighbors, and fewer reports of not feeling like they belonged in their new community.
+Other indications that the perception of well-being improves in residents who had lived in the community for at least three months included fewer reports of lack of companionship, fewer reports of feeling left out or isolated, fewer reports of not meeting new friends or rarely interacting with neighbors, and fewer reports of not feeling like they belonged in their new community.

-LCS’ own market research regarding the move-in process suggests that current residents and staff play a major role in a new resident’s adjustment.
+Market research, conducted by LCS, regarding the move-in process suggests that current residents and staff play a major role in a new resident’s adjustment.
 In many communities, new resident orientations are held to help the resident become acquainted with his or her new home, combining staff and existing resident experiences to provide valuable information to the new resident.
 Although information is important in the transition to a new living environment, ongoing support to help a new resident to feel at home may be the best way to ensure a successful adjustment.

 Involve the prospective resident’s circle of influence.